Book a table via Booky to get up to P500 off at these spots!

 Last month’s #1

 RB CTY / Rib City is a fun and interactive restaurant specializing in ribs, but they also offer dishes like pasta, salads, soup and other mains.
 In line with their restaurant concept, they encourage guests to play and build legos while waiting for orders.
 It’s for barkada nights out or Saturday playdates with the kids.
 It’s not for people who are looking for a quiet place to work in.
 We recommend the Big City with CTY rice or the Twin Tower.
-Our insider tip is that they are offering an Unlimited Promo that includes ribs, chicken, sides, churros and drinks for only P399/head from 2-6PM.
+Our insider tip: They regularly release food promos!

 Your buds count so remember to cast your votes, we tally them every month based on user data on the Booky app.
 Let us know your most loved restaurants by adding them to your ‘Favorites’ list!